- CLASS: Amphibia (Amphibians)

 The Panamanian golden frog is Panama’s national animal.
 Pictured on everything from T-shirts to lottery tickets to magazines, the tiny frog represents good fortune.

 For many years, the frogs were captured and taken into hotels and restaurants to promote tourism, as well as placed in people’s homes for good luck.
 But the frog's good luck seems to have run out with the spread of a fungal disease called chytridiomycosis, or chytrid fungus, which has wiped out golden frog populations.
-Sadly, the species is now believed to be extinct in the wild.
+Sadly, these frogs are now believed to be extinct in the wild.

-The tiny Panamanian golden frog may be gone from its native forests, but it is found in managed-care facilities throughout North America, working to keep the species alive and healthy.
+The tiny Panamanian golden frog may be gone from its native forests, but it is found in managed-care facilities throughout North America, working to keep the frogs alive and healthy.

 HABITAT AND DIET